Government-in-exile: Deposed governments of subnational territories

-These governments in exile claim legitimacy of autonomous territories of another state and have been founded by deposed governments or rulers, who do not claim independence as a separate state.
+These governments in exile claim legitimacy of autonomous territories of another state and have been founded by deposed or inactive governments or rulers, who do not claim independence as a separate state.

+Alternative governments in exile

 Alternative governments of current states

-These governments have been founded in exile by political organisations and opposition parties, aspire to become actual governing authorities or claim to be legal successors to previously deposed governments, and have been founded as alternatives to incumbent governments.
+These governments have been founded in exile by political organisations and opposition parties, aspire to become actual governing authorities or claim to be legal successors to previously deposed or inactive governments, and have been founded as alternatives to incumbent governments.

 Alternative separatist governments of current subnational territories

-These governments have been founded in exile by political organisations, opposition parties, and separatist movements, and desire to become the governing authorities of their territories as independent states, or claim to be the successor to previously deposed governments, and have been founded as alternatives to incumbent governments.
+These governments have been founded in exile by political organisations, opposition parties, and separatist movements, and desire to become the governing authorities of their territories as independent states, or claim to be the successor to previously deposed or inactive governments, and have been founded as alternatives to incumbent governments.

 Exiled governments of non-self-governing or occupied territories

 These governments in exile are governments of non-self-governing or occupied territories.
 They claim legitimate authority over a territory they once controlled, or claim legitimacy of a post-decolonization authority.
 The claim may stem from an exiled group's election as a legitimate government.

 The United Nations recognizes the right of self-determination for the population of these territories, including the possibility of establishing independent sovereign states.

-From the Palestinian Declaration of Independence in 1988 in exile in Algiers by the Palestine Liberation Organization, it has effectively functioned as the government in exile of the Palestinian State.
-In 1994, however the PLO established the Palestinian National Authority interim territorial administration as result of the Oslo Accords signed by the PLO, Israel, the United States, and Russia.
-Between 1994 and 2013, the PNA functioned as an autonomy, thus while the government was seated in the West Bank it was not sovereign.
-In 2013, Palestine was upgraded to a non-member state status in the UN.
-All of the above founded an ambiguous situation, in which there are two distinct entities: The Palestinian Authority, exercising a severely limited amount of control on the ground and the State of Palestine, recognized by the United Nations and by numerous countries as a sovereign and independent state, but not able to exercise such sovereignty on the ground.
-Both are headed by the same person—, President Mahmoud Abbas—but are judicially distinct.

-Past governments in exile
+Former governments in exile

 World War II

 Many countries established a government in exile after loss of sovereignty in connection with World War II.